carloscastillom/portfolioProject/Readme.md

 https://carloscastillom.github.io/portfolioProject/

 ToDo
-- Add
-- shadows in the projects blogs
-- add decription of areas of interest
 - change about and portfolio order
-- change color of buttons on the index page

--Send to recruiter

 Good to have
 - fix the other views Tablet and phone
-- add button in about
+- add connect buttons Github FB  in about
-- put them in one page?
+- put them in one page??
+JS

 Links